PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 };
 ```

-`tag`: id representing source of logged message string.
+* `tag`: id representing source of logged message string.
 It could represent a process, thread or a class depending upon the system architecture.
-For example, a reference implementation for an onboard computer running multiple processes to control different payloads, external disks, serial devices etc can encode these process identifiers using a `uint16_t enum` into the tag attribute of `message_logging_tagged_s` struct as follows:
+  * For example, a reference implementation for an onboard computer running multiple processes to control different payloads, external disks, serial devices etc can encode these process identifiers using a `uint16_t enum` into the `tag` attribute of struct as follows:

 ```c
 enum class ulog_tag : uint16_t {